aljebraschool/aljebraschool_blog/club7fp6y000h08joa21r0eyu.md

 ## Control Statements

 Control statements in programming regulate the sequence of events.
-They require validation before executing any action.
+They require validation before executing the action that follows.
 Control can take on three forms: sequential, selection, and repetitive (iterative).

 Sequential control involves executing actions in the order they appear in the program.
 Selection statements utilize keywords such as `if`, `if-else` (or `elif`), and `else` to evaluate conditions before executing an action.
 In Python, the third form of control is the repetitive or iterative process, which employs keywords like `for` or `while` to validate conditions before executing actions within their bodies.